awsdocs/amazon-lex-developer-guide/doc_source/API_Slot.md

 Required: No

  **priority**   <a name="lex-Type-Slot-priority"></a>
- Directs Lex the order in which to elicit this slot value from the user\.
-For example, if the intent has two slots with priorities 1 and 2, AWS Lex first elicits a value for the slot with priority 1\.
+ Directs Amazon Lex the order in which to elicit this slot value from the user\.
+For example, if the intent has two slots with priorities 1 and 2, AWS Amazon Lex first elicits a value for the slot with priority 1\.
-If multiple slots share the same priority, the order in which Lex elicits values is arbitrary\.
+If multiple slots share the same priority, the order in which Amazon Lex elicits values is arbitrary\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No